 Republic Bank is committed to informing our customers of news that may impact their finances and providing tips to help them safeguard their information.

-As you may be aware Equifax, one of the three largest credit reporting companies in the nation, announced a major data breach late this past Thursday evening.
+As you may be aware Equifax, one of the three largest credit reporting companies in the nation, announced a major data breach on Thursday, September 7, 2017.
 This breach affected 143 million Americans as the compromised information obtained during the breach included Social Security Numbers, birth dates, addresses and, in some cases, driver license and credit card numbers.

 Please keep the following in mind

 - Be aware of scams and fraudulent emails that contain links that look like they are directing you the Equifax site.
 These links may actually navigate users to a site that aims to scam users.

 - Equifax is promoting their own credit monitoring service, TrustedID, free for one year but may require payment after that.
 You must waive your right to class-action or personal lawsuits against Equifax to use this service.

 - You are not required to use Equifax’s credit monitoring service.
 There are other options for monitoring your credit, such as LifeLock, and there are fees associated with this service.
 Make sure to review the terms and agreements of each product before you sign up.

 - Other options to help protect your information are credit freezes, fraud alerts, and reviewing your credit report.
 See the below information on how to complete credit freezes and fraud alerts and well as how to review your credit report.